arnavkamdar/cse15l-lab-reports/cs-lab-report-3.md

 ## Command 3: **`grep -i`**
 `grep -i` is a command that makes a search case-insensitive; that is, it finds all instances of a string regardless of whether letters are uppercase or lowercase in it.
 It can only be used on a file (not a directory), unless `grep -r` is used in concatenation with it.
 This is very useful, as some words may appear at the beginning of sentences and be excluded from a normal `grep` search, as the first letter would be in uppercase.

-The usage of this command is `grep -i "SeArCh StRiNg" file-path/file-name`, and will search for "search string", "SEARCH STRING", and every possible combination of uppercase and lowercase letters in between.
+The usage of this command is `grep -i "search string" file-path/file-name`, and will search for "search string", "SEARCH STRING", and every possible combination of uppercase and lowercase letters in between.

 I learnt about this command from the [same source](https://www.computerhope.com/unix/ugrep.htm) as I did the other commands.